SOM TAM COMES IN MANY SHAPES AND STYLES… ALL OF WHICH WILL EVENTUALLY COMPEL THEIR SUBJECTS TO SUCCUMB TO INEVITABLE ADDICTION

 The other day as I watched again, sneering, yet another TV documentary made in the frantic, nation-wide hunt for the next revolutionary diet that is going to save America from drowning in its own fat – the Atkins, the keto, the 5:2, the Paleo, the HCG, the Zone, the Jenny fucking Craig, you name it – I reached down to my bag of kettle-cooked Texas BBQ potato chips with a grin before I glanced at the clock in wrenching gasps.
 Holy mother of god it’s past 9 o’clock?! the feeding window has closed on my 16:8 intermittent fasting diet!

 We all do it.
 We all do it.
 Twitching and turning in an endless cycle of struggles in order to stay in the balance between emotional sanity and the general shape of a socially acceptable humanoid.
 So much deliciousness, so little fat cell allowance.
+I try and keep ontop of the latest advice and reiews of nutrition tips and tricks, so that when I’m on form I know where to begin.
+You can do the same by clicking here to educate yourself on the ins and outs of nutrition – it might give you that boost to make a start on eating well!
 It’s almost as integral a part of the First World Problems as knowing how not to lose it when asking “What do you mean there’s no wi-fi?” at a beachside cafe on a Caribbean island.
 I get it.
+I always try to eat healthily, but it can be hard sometimes!
+I use products like keto supplements and healthy milkshakes to help keep my diet balanced but sometimes I slip up.
+I order a few takeouts or a fried chicken meal, and then it all goes downhill.

 Having said that, I have to admit my general confusion at America’s difficulty in meeting such task, the final switch from consuming overly processed foods to fresh produce or simply just freshly prepared foods.
 I feel this way because I think deep down, I know the answer to this question.
 Deep down, I know how to save us all.